-To avoid risk of injury, DO NOT touch the glass.
-The oven door, especially the glass, can get hot during usage.
+To avoid risk of injury, DO NOT touch the glass top or the oven door during use or immediately after use.
+These surfaces can get hot.

 This appliance is not to be used by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction concerning the use of the appliance by a person responsible for their safety.
 Children should be supervised to ensure that they do not play with the appliance.